douglasteeple/DeepRL/README.md

   * Accuracy settling happens by 50 episodes and does not improve much up to 100 episodes.
   * LSTM-512 needed the maxEpisodes parameter changed to 400.

 The challenge was made more difficult due to hiddent replays.
 The folder `~/.nv` contains replays.
-All replay for any learned behaviour prior to Challenge 3 would cause it to fail by repeating the static cylinder scenarios.
+All replays for any learned behaviour prior to Challenge 3 would cause Challenge 3 to fail by repeating the static cylinder scenarios.

 Having the cylinder move from run to run causes issues for the learning accuracy since the robot tends to return to where it found the cylinder before.
 Instinctively, in order to learn in this new circumstance, the LSTM size should increase to accomodate the more complex task.
 So the next step is to set the learning rate to 0.1, the LSTM size to 512 and let the maximum number of episodes in a run extend into the thousands.